Devs-Dungeon/Resources/README.md

 ![](https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif)

+## 🙏 Credits
+This repository is made using various GitHub Repos and free resources available online.
+The aim of this repository is to organize almost every top resources available for free at one place.
+Some of the notable GitHub repos which helped are:
+- @zero-to-mastery
+- @bradtraversy
+- @josephmisiti
+- @dipakkr
+- @CodeChef-VIT
+- @jonathan-bower
+- @instillai
+- @gopherdata
+- @lauragift21
+- @endymecy

+p.s- If your name is not mentioned above but you find your work here, feel free to open a PR on this repository.

 ## 🔗 Connect with Us
 [<img align="left" alt="Subham | Mail" width="80px" src="https://img.shields.io/badge/-Gmail-000000?logo=gmail&Color=0A66C2&style=flat-square" />][mail]
 [<img align="left" alt="Subham | LinkedIn" width="100px" src="https://img.shields.io/badge/-LinkedIn-000000?logo=linkedin&Color=0A66C2&style=flat-square" />][linkedin]